 The drawbacks of sulfate beauty products have become more known in the past several years, which means it’s pretty easy to go sulfate-free these days without breaking the bank.
 Expect to pay anywhere from $3 to $30 for a good sulfate-free shampoo.

 Shampoos in the under $10 range are common drugstore brands, but plenty of them still work well.
 Bottles in this price range are typically between eight and 13 ounces, and there isn’t a significant price difference between sulfate and sulfate-free shampoos.

 Sulfate-free shampoos that are above $10 may come in a large size or as part of a shampoo and conditioner set.
 Some of these shampoos may be professional-grade, marketed toward hair stylists or those who want to upgrade their beauty arsenal (WOW products are a good example).
-A sulfate-free shampoo with additional active ingredients, such as keratin, is likely to cost more.
+Sulfate-free shampoos with additional active ingredients, such as keratin, are likely to cost more.